UnionOfRAD/li3_queue/README.md

 Additional notes:

 1. `routingKey` when `null` will be set by default to the same value as `queue`, setting the routing key will only be needed in advanced configurations

-2. `autoAck` is a global way to enable `AUTO_ACK` when reading messages.
-If this is true messages will be automatically acknowledged on the server and whenever you use `Queue::read()` you will not need to follow it with `Queue::confirm()`.

 ### Beanstalk interface